Pterygomandibular raphe

-The pterygomandibular raphe (pterygomandibular ligament) is a ligamentous band of the buccopharyngeal fascia.
+The pterygomandibular raphe (pterygomandibular fold or pterygomandibular ligament) is a thin tendinous band of buccopharyngeal fascia.
 It is attached superiorly to the pterygoid hamulus of the medial pterygoid plate, and inferiorly to the posterior end of the mylohyoid line of the mandible.
-It connects the buccinator muscle in front to the superior pharyngeal constrictor muscle behind.
+It gives attachment to the buccinator muscle (in front), and the superior pharyngeal constrictor muscle (behind).

 Structure

-The pterygomandibular raphe is a ligament that forms from the buccopharyngeal fascia.
+The pterygomandibular raphe is a tendinous band formed by the buccopharyngeal fascia.
 It is a paired structure, with one on each side of the mouth.
-Superiorly, it is attached to the pterygoid hamulus of the medial pterygoid plate of the sphenoid bone.
-Inferiorly, it is attached to the posterior end of the mylohyoid line of the mandible.
+Superiorly, it is attached to the pterygoid hamulus of the medial pterygoid plate of the sphenoid bone; inferiorly, it is attached to the posterior end of the mylohyoid line of the mandible.